PensionBee/ddd-workshop/README.md

 }
 ```

-This can be sufficient in a lot of cases but there may be need for additional repository methods dependening on the business capabilities.
+This can be sufficient in a lot of cases but there may be need for additional repository methods depending on business use cases being modelled.

 #### Responsibility 2: Map persistence data to/from domain entities